tolkit/telomeric-identifier/README.md

     search     Search the input genome with a specific telomeric repeat search string.
 ```

-`telomeric-identifier explore` will identify all sequences of length k, which repeat at least twice throughout a genome.
+`tidk explore` will identify all sequences of length k, which repeat at least twice throughout a genome.
 Repeats of high number toward the beginning or end of sequences are likely candidates for telomeric repeats.
 Prototype code done.

 ```
 tidk-explore